-- The initial point of contact should be the Safeguarding Lead; - If the area of concern involves the Safeguarding Lead, the initial contact should be with an appropriate trustee; - If appropriate, and following discussion and investigation, suspension and / or disciplinary action must be instigated in addition to making a referral to Social Services.
-The Police may also be involved, depending on the nature of the alleged abuse; - It is important that staff / volunteers are supported throughout this process.
-A member of staff from the organisation should be allocated to the staff member, to liaise, support and maintain neutrality; - Individuals may choose to seek alternative support, though Green Shoes Arts will ensure that a point of contact is initiated, should it be required.
+The initial point of contact should be the Safeguarding Lead;

+- If the area of concern involves the Safeguarding Lead, the initial contact should be with an appropriate Trustee; - If appropriate, and following discussion and investigation, suspension and / or disciplinary action must be instigated in addition to making a referral to Social Services.
+The Police may also be involved, depending on the nature of the alleged abuse: - It is important that staff / volunteers are supported throughout this process.
+A member of staff from the organisation should be allocated to the staff member, to liaise, support and maintain neutrality; - Individuals may choose to seek alternative support, though Green Shoes Arts will ensure that a point of contact is initiated, should it be required. - If staff have a concern regarding an external organisation, either in regard to a representative of the organisation or the organisation itself, they should refer to 5.1.2 Partnership and External Organisations above and share their concern with the Green Shoes Arts Designated Safeguarding Leads.

-5.3.2 Guidance on - Responding to signs, suspicions or allegations of abuse
+5.2.2 Guidance on - Responding to signs, suspicions or allegations of abuse

 Any member of Green Shoes Arts' staff who is made aware of actual or possible abuse should report and discuss their concerns as soon as possible to Green Shoes Arts' Safeguarding Lead.
 Any disclosures or observations should be recorded by filling in the disclosure form.
-In the unlikely event of members of staff being unable to contact either the Safeguarding Lead Sam Miller or Deputy Safeguarding Lead Vicki Busfield, they must immediately report any urgent concerns directly to the relevant host organisation or if appropriate the Police.
+In the unlikely event of members of staff being unable to contact either the Safeguarding Lead Sam Miller or Deputy Safeguarding Lead Kirsty Cherrett, they must immediately report any urgent concerns directly to the relevant host organisation or if appropriate the Police.

-5.4 Record Keeping
+5.3 Record Keeping